AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 >[!IMPORTANT]
 >
->Once a visitor qualifies for the audience shared from Analytics, there is a 24 - 48 hour delay before that information is actionable in [!DNL Target], Media Optimizer, and Campaign.
+>Once a visitor qualifies for the audience shared from Analytics, there is a 24 - 48 hour delay before that information is actionable in [!DNL Target], [!DNL Adobe Campaign], and [!DNL Campaign].